-TRUE OR FALSE ANSWER A SAM case with bilateral pitting oedema must be referred TRUE An uncomplicated SAM case can be treated at an OPC centre.
-TRUE A SAM child undergoing treatment should have monthly visits to the OPC centre.
-FALSE - they should have weekly visits.
-If a SAM case develops diarrhoea you should help the mother give the child FALSE - you should give home-based ORS and manage at home. fluids, ReSoMal if available and refer.
-If a SAM child develops malaria you should give the first dose of medicine TRUE (if you have) and refer urgently.
-If the caregiver of a SAM case reports that the child is not able to eat the TRUE RUTF you should refer them to the OPC.
+TRUE OR FALSE ANSWER A SAM case with bilateral pitting oedema must be referred An uncomplicated SAM case can be treated at an OPC centre.
+A SAM child undergoing treatment should have monthly visits to the OPC centre.
+If a SAM case develops diarrhoea you should help the mother give the child ORS and manage at home.
+If a SAM child develops malaria you should give the first dose of medicine (if you have) and refer urgently.
+If the caregiver of a SAM case reports that the child is not able to eat the RUTF you should refer them to the OPC.
 CHWs should conduct home visits for SAM kids weekly.
-TRUE The CHW conducts the first follow-up without the CHO.
-FALSE - they should be done together.
+The CHW conducts the first follow-up without the CHO.
 The feeding plan will be developed by the CHW.
-TRUE - once CHWs are skilled in this.
-Bonus question I: The CHW should ensure five things during the home I. Danger signs visit: what are they?
-2. Weight gain 3.
-Feeding/breastfeeding practice 4.
-Medicine and RUTF adherence 5.
-Clinic (OPC) appointment Bonus question 2: What four things should they promote in the care of I. Breastfeeding SAM children at home?
-2. Hygiene 3.
-Warmth 4.
-Loving care, play and communication
+Bonus question 1: The CHW should ensure five things during the home visit: what are they?
+Bonus question 2: What four things should they promote in the care of SAM children at home?

 - Very thin and/or swollen children are said to have severe acute malnutrition (SAM).
-They need special medical care and should be referred to a health facility for assessment and treatment. - Uncomplicated SAM cases can be referred to an outpatient care provided they are well, over 6 months, and that the mother is able to use RUTF (Ready to Use Therapeutic Food) at home. - Guided by appetite, children may eat RUTF at home, with minimal supervision, at any time of the day or night.
+They need special medical care and should be referred to a health facility for assessment and treatment. - Uncomplicated SAM cases can be referred to an outpatient programme provided they are well, over 6 months, and that the mother is able to use RUTF (Ready to Use Therapeutic Food) at home. - Guided by appetite, children may eat RUTF at home, with minimal supervision, at any time of the day or night.
 RUTF does not contain water, so children should also be offered safe drinking water at will.
-A child under SAM treatment will need 10-15 kg of RUTF, over six to eight weeks. - For complicated SAM cases, treatment needs to be done at a health facility with 24-hour care by a health care provider who can manage complications, give any medicines the child needs, and treat underlying infections such as parasites and HIV. - The CHW provides home-based care and support whilst the child undergoes therapeutic feeding.
-The CHW would check for danger signs, weight gain, RUTF adherence and improved feeding.
-If there is any danger sign, or if the child develops an illness, the CHW would refer the child.
+A child under SAM treatment will need 10-15 kg of RUTF, over six to eight weeks. - For complicated SAM cases, treatment needs to be done at a health facility with 24-hour care by a health care provider who can manage complications, give any medicines the child needs, and treat underlying infections such as parasites and HIV.